mark-torres10/personal_website/_ai_workflows/2025-12-14-where-to-start-with-ai.md

 ### "Can't we just rush through these steps?"

-(I get pushback and asked if you can just rush through these steps)

-(but I argue that the more you rush through these steps, the worse it'll be)

-(going through these steps slowly, documenting what works and doesn't work, and keeping track of your learnings is what builds intuition about these AI tools)

-(At the end of the day, your intuition for how these AI tools work and can be used is going to be one of your biggest differentiators for using AI.
-Having all these AI tools doesn't matter if you don't know how and when to use them, which ones are good/bad for certain things, etc.)

-(You also need to go through each part in order, or else:)

-- **Prompts → Tools:** Without prompt intuition, you can't evaluate if a tool's AI is actually good or just marketing.
-- **Tools → Automation:** Without validating a use case works, you'll automate something that doesn't deliver value.
-- **Automation → Vendors:** Without understanding your exact needs, you can't cut through vendor hype or negotiate effectively.

-### "Can't we just rush through these steps?"

 I get this question a lot.
 Clients want to skip ahead, especially if they're under pressure to show results quickly.
 "Can't we just spend a day on prompts and move to tools?" or "Why can't we evaluate vendors while we're learning prompts?"

 Here's why rushing backfires: The more you skip, the worse your outcomes get.
 Each stage builds intuition that the next stage requires.